Author has written 5 stories for Lord of the Rings, Aeneid, and Great Expectations.

-From Undómiel to Tinúviel (LOTR, incomplete): As someone who doesn't believe in love at first sight, and especially not the kind of love that makes a person sacrifice her immortality for a (comparatively) scant 6-score years of marriage, I found myself bothered by the rather lame story we're given about Aragorn and Arwen.
-Tolkien left me disgruntled and unfulfilled, and Peter Jackson, stellar in so many other ways, failed me when it came to Arwen and just made me hate her as an annoying and rather useless character.
+From Undómiel to Tinúviel (LOTR, in progress): As someone who doesn't believe in love at first sight, and especially not the kind of love that makes a person sacrifice her immortality for a (comparatively) scant 6-score years of marriage, I found myself bothered by the rather lame story we're given about Aragorn and Arwen.
+Tolkien left me disgruntled and unfulfilled, and Peter Jackson, stellar in so many other ways, failed me when it came to Arwen and just made me hate her as an annoying and rather useless character (this said, after many viewings I think movie-Arwen is starting to grow on me).
 So on another dark and dreary winter evening I started writing about their first meeting from her perspective, and somehow a fully-formed likeable Arwen appeared in my (probably diseased) mind.
 This endeavor is, I think, ironically my most original as well as being the most difficult by far.

 If you're reading my stories and don't review, that's cool; but if you do have something to say, however nitpicky or problematic, please tell me.
 I take all ideas into consideration (though there's no guarantee I'll use them), and I love getting feedback on my successes/failures.